 1. Get your finances in order

-While you’ve been living at home, you probably had at least some kind of financial safety net.
-Now that you’re moving out on your own, you need to have a better understanding of what a budget is and how it works.
+Now that you’re moving out on your own, it is important to start learning and understanding your finances.
+You will need to have a better understanding of what a budget is and how it works.
 Even though this isn’t the most fun step of moving out of your parents’ house, it’s an important one.

 - Start tracking your monthly income, and find out what your average monthly expenses are.
 Start by listing the non-negotiable payments like your car, groceries, phone bill, and so on.
 Then break down how much income you’ll need and how much you can afford and want to spend on rent.